frictionlessdata/frictionless-py/docs/pipeline.rst

 **Example**
 ::
-    pipeline = ValidationPipeline(args, kwargs)
+    pipeline = Pipeline(args, kwargs)
     pipeline.register_validator('structure', structure_options)
     pipeline.register_validator('spec', spec_options, 0)

 Validator options
 *****************

-`ValidationPipeline` takes an `options` keyword argument to pass options into each validator in the pipeline.
+`Pipeline` takes an `options` keyword argument to pass options into each validator in the pipeline.

 `options` should be a dict, with each top-level key being the name of the validator.